-In order to use bridges, you must know in advance the address of at least one bridge.
+In order to use Tor through bridges, you must know the address of at least one bridge in advance.
 The Tor Project distributes bridge addresses in several ways, for example from their website and via email.

-Note that you must have at hand at least one bridge address before starting Tails.
-For example, you can write it down on a piece of paper or store it in a persistent volume.
+You must have at hand at least one bridge address before starting Tails.
+For example, you can write it down on a piece of paper or store it in the persistent volume.

-The Tor Project's documentation on bridges mainly focuses on censorship circumvention, this means when the usage of Tor is blocked by censorship.
-If using Tor is dangerous or considered suspicious in your country, then there are some extra rules that you should follow in order to prevent you from being identified as a Tor user.
+The Tor Project's documentation on bridges mainly focuses on censorship circumvention: when using Tor is blocked by censorship.
+If using Tor is dangerous or considered suspicious in your country, then there are some extra rules that you should follow in order to prevent yourself from being identified as a Tor user.

 Always start Tails in bridge mode.

 Only use obfuscated bridges since they are harder to identify than other bridges.

 The less publicly known the bridges are, the better.
 Unfortunately, since some bridge addresses can be obtained by anyone from the Tor website or by email, it is also possible for an adversary to get the same bridge information by the same means.
 The Tor Project has some protection against that, but they are far from being perfect.